difference between relative and absolute poverty

 Absolute poverty is the measure of poverty based on the universal standard of basic human needs, which includes food, clothing, shelter, and health care.
 It is a situation where a person lacks the capacity to afford the basic necessities of life.

-See also difference between ice and snow
+See also difference between algae and fungi

 The threshold for absolute poverty is generally set by the World Bank, which uses the global poverty line to determine the standard of living.
 According to the World Bank, an individual who lives with less than $1.90 per day is considered to be living in absolute poverty conditions.
 However, this threshold can vary in different regions of the world, depending on factors such as local living standards and currency exchange rates.